Skip to main content

 1. Creates a new empty object {}

-5. Returns the object (unless constructor returns an object)
+5. Returns the new object (unless the constructor explicitly returns a different object)

 5. ES6 Classes